-For those who do not know me: my name is David, I own an automotive repair shop, and I decided to write this because I had another frustrated customer bring in his tandem axle utility trailer and truck for an annual safety inspection, after getting nabbed in a roadside safety inspection recently, which cost him more than the trip to the dump to get rid of a load of garbage bags.
+For those who do not know me: my name is David, I own an automotive repair shop, and I decided to write this because I had yet another frustrated customer bring in his tandem axle utility trailer and truck for an annual safety inspection, after recently getting nabbed in a roadside safety inspection - which cost him more than the trip to the dump to get rid of a load of garbage bags.

 One frequent question I get asked or have to deal with during annual MTO safety blitzes is, "Does my truck and or trailer require an annual safety inspection?"